 Duress, a situation in which you were forced to commit robbery, can also provide a strong defense.
 For duress to be used as a defense to robbery, you must have had a strong fear of harm coming to you if you did not commit the crime.

 No one should face robbery charges in Wyoming without the help of a qualified Campbell County defense attorney.
 You have only one chance to argue your case, and if it’s not done effectively, it can ruin your entire life.

-If you have been charged with robbery, get the legal help you need by calling Steven Titus & Associates, P.C.
+If you have been charged with robbery in Gillette, get the legal help you need by calling Steven Titus & Associates, P.C.
 With hard work, we’ll try to get your charges dismissed altogether.

 Contact us today at (307) 257-7800 so we can start investigating your case right away.